jescalan/roots/readme.md

 ##### To Do

-- include roots-css index file
+- add noise png image
+- add pie.htc
+- add selectivizr
+- add favicon
-- roots watch should fire up supervisor in an express app
+- roots watch should fire up the server in a rails or express app
 - deploy to custom ftp server
-- rails gem
 - image optimization (this has external dependencies... yech)
 - better testing